amandazimms/ReduxPizzaParlor/INSTRUCTIONS.md

   git push origin <branch name>
   on github, do a pull request
-    may need to communicate with group and resolve conflicts git checkout master/main git pull now you're up to date
+    may need to communicate with group and resolve conflicts now if it gives you the option, you can delete the branch safely git checkout master/main git pull now you're up to date